ncatlab/nlab-content/pages/6984.md

 * the [[syntactic category]] of a type theory with product types has categorical products, as long as the type theory satisfies both beta and eta rules.

 Of course, the categorical notion of product matches the *negative* definition of a product most directly.
 In linear logic, therefore, the categorical product interprets "with" $\&$, while an additional [[monoidal category|monoidal structure]] interprets "tensor" $\otimes$.
+On the other hand, in a representable [[cartesian multicategory]], the product has a "from the left" universal property which matches the *positive* definition.

 ## Related concepts